Spofforth with Stockeld

-Spofforth with Stockeld is a civil parish in the Harrogate district of North Yorkshire, England.
+Spofforth with Stockeld is a civil parish in the county of North Yorkshire, England.

 According to the 2001 UK census, Spofforth with Stockeld parish had a population of 1,121, increasing to 1,169 at the 2011 census.

 The parish includes the ruins of Spofforth Castle and the 2000 acre Stockeld Park estate.

 Governance

 Spofforth with Stockeld parish is in the Harrogate Borough electoral ward of Spofforth with Lower Wharfedale.
 This ward stretches south-west to Huby and has a total population of 3,100 at the 2011 Census.

-The parish falls under the House of Commons constituency of Selby and Ainsty, whose MP is Nigel Adams of the Conservative Party.
+Until 1974 it was part of the West Riding of Yorkshire.
+From 1974 to 2023 it was part of the Borough of Harrogate, it is now administered by the unitary North Yorkshire Council.